cunarist/rinf/documentation/docs/running-and-building.md

 The following commands are just enough to run and build apps for native platforms.
 It's that simple.[^1]

-[^1]: Rinf takes care of building the native library and linking to the Flutter app, with the power of [Cargokit](https://github.com/irondash/cargokit).
+[^1]: Rinf takes care of building the native library and linking it to the Flutter app, leveraging the power of [Cargokit](https://github.com/irondash/cargokit).

 To run the app: